-Over the past few years (and especially since the beginning of the pandemic), many people have become more comfortable talking about mental health and the importance of creating daily rhythms and self-care.
+Over the past few years, many people have become more comfortable talking about mental health and the importance of creating daily rhythms and self-care.
 Creating space to care for our minds and bodies is an essential part of staying healthy and happy.

 What is self-care?

 Unfortunately, many incorrectly view “self-care” as synonymous with winding down – taking a bubble bath or having a nightcap – rather than finding healthy, constructive ways to reduce stress, experience mental clarity, or create connections with those you love.
 (Good self-care could be taking a bath, but it’s not the only thing!)

 It’s also often emphasized as a practice for adults, but kids need it too.
 Self-care is for everyone.
 Let’s explore activities and strategies that could accurately be defined as self-care for anyone, then explore some options unique to your child’s health and wellbeing.